thetechgurlie/Data-Science-AI-Salaries-Analysis-Insights/README.md

 ## 🏃 **How to Run**
 * Download or clone the repository.
-* Open the Jupyter Notebook file in Jupyter Notebook or any compatible environment like VS Code or Kaggle.
+* Open the file in Jupyter Notebook or any compatible environment like VS Code or Kaggle.
 * Run the cells step-by-step to see the analysis and visualizations.

 ## ✅ **Conclusion**